 (4) In making a decision under subclause (2), an inspector may exercise any of the powers of an inspector conducting an inspection that the inspector considers necessary for the purposes of making the decision.

+[Clause 59 inserted by No. 13 of 2005 s.
+32.]

 60. Power to issue improvement notices

 (1) If, in conducting an inspection, an inspector believes on reasonable grounds that a person —